Johnny Dee (musician): Career

 The fast commercial decline of glam metal acts in favor of grunge and alternative rock, caused the dissolution of many bands like Britny Fox, leaving their members unemployed.
 Dee was lucky to have found jobs as musician in Europe with Doro, who was a still a successful and charting artist in Germany, and in the US East Coast with LeCompt, a cover band formed by former Tangier vocalist Mike LeCompt which included also Billy Childs on bass.
 He recorded with Doro the live album Doro Live (1993) and several studio albums, remaining to this day the official drummer of the band.
 He also served as tour manager for Doro's US tours.
 In the 90s, when not engaged in European tours with Doro or with LeCompt, Dee worked with a third band that he had founded with Tommy Paris in Philadelphia, called Uncle Edna.
 They released a self-titled EP in 1996.

 In 2000, Britny Fox reformed and went on tour with Dee on drums, releasing the live album Long Way to Live!
 (2001) and their fourth studio album Springhead Motorshark in 2003.
 During the summer of 2002, Dee played on tour also with Blaze Bayley (ex-singer of Iron Maiden and Wolfsbane), in support to the American thrash metal band Overkill on a European tour.
 In 2003, Dee, along with bassist Billy Childs, worked on the solo project of guitarist Jack Frost (Savatage, Metalium), releasing the album Raise Your Fist to Metal.

-Dee was involved in a project to re-record classic UFO songs in 2006, along with former UFO and Waysted guitarist Paul Chapman and the former lead singer of MSG Robin McAuley.
+Dee was involved in a project to re-record classic UFO songs in 2006, along with former UFO and Waysted guitarist Paul Chapman and the former MSG lead singer Robin McAuley.

 In 2008, Britny Fox officially announced a new line-up, without Johnny Dee on drums.
 A new reunion was announced again in 2010 by former singer Dean Davidson, without the previous agreement of the other band members.

-On September 3rd 2022, it was announced that Johnny Dee is the new drummer for Tyketto, following the departure of long time sticksman Michael Clayton.
+On September 3, 2022, it was announced that Johnny Dee is the new drummer for Tyketto, following the departure of long time sticksman Michael Clayton.

 Equipment

-Johnny Dee plays DW drums and Paiste cymbals, using Vater Percussion drumsticks and Evans drumheads.
+Johnny Dee plays DW drums and Paiste cymbals, using Ahead drumsticks and Evans Drumheads.